QDROs in California

 A QDRO is most efficient when couples file the paperwork as part of their divorce.
 The funds here could help you understand spousal support payments, child support payments, and more.

-There's no official limit on QDRO filing.
-You can choose to revisit this issue at any point during or after your divorce.
+That said, there's no official limit on QDRO filing.
+You could choose to revisit this issue at any point during or after your divorce.

 How much will it cost?